Speech-to-speech (EVI)

 API limits

-EVI is designed to scale seamlessly, and we can support deployments with thousands of concurrent users.
-For production environments requiring higher capacity, you can request an increased limit by filling out our request form.
+EVI is designed to scale and can support thousands of concurrent users.
+If you need higher capacity: